drkvogel/bb-quizzes/matrix/matrix.md

 todo:

-    /matrix/app/config.json
+separate structure for answers? iife to prevent hoisting - but maybe we want global vars to maintain state?

+## done

-JSON data structure for each page, with:
+JSON data structure for each page, with: sprite sheet to use indices into sprite sheet correct answer player's answer next page? `config.json`

-    html template div to use (intro1-3, 2x2, 3x3, thanks, abandon etc) sprite sheet to use
-    list of indices into sprite sheet for top and bottom grids correct answer
-    player's answer

-    next?

-    var obj = jQuery.parseJSON( '{ "name": "John" }' );
-    alert( obj.name === "John" );
+uninstall sublime jslint, is fuckin with my ctrl-j "join" even in .md files
+    remapped to ctrl-l - "lint" (open up ) SublimeCodeIntel disable word completions from buffer:

+    {
+        "spell_check": false,
+        "codeintel_word_completions": "none"
+    }

 https://learn.jquery.com/using-jquery-core/css-styling-dimensions/